biobuddies/wellplated/documentation/design.md

 Tubes in a rack can be modeled as many single-`Well` `Container`s.
 This is a good choice when the tubes are only in this arrangement for one workflow step.
 If helpful, information about the rack can be recorded in related `Plan` or `Result` objects.

 Tubes in a rack can also be modeled as one multi-`Well` `Container`.
 This is a good choice when the tubes remain in the same arrangement for multiple workflow steps.
 If helpful, information about the tubes (such as tube-specific barcodes) can be be recorded in related `Plan` or `Result` objects.

+Separate models per `Format`, and a unified model with separately incrementing numbers per prefix, were considered, but the code complexity of those approaches seems unwarranted.
+The first model to overflow will probably be `Well`.
+The maximum value for BigAutoField is 9223372036854775807.
+If `Well`s were fully populated, 9223372036854775807 // 1536 == 6004799503160661 (16 digits) `Containers` would be supported.
+If `Well`s are sparsely populated and plates have 384 or fewer wells, then the limit is a bit higher.

+Resource exhaustion is a classic failure mode, but easily tracked and forecasted.
+TODO: add django-healthcheck for AutoField/BigAutoField exhaustion, similar to free disk space.

 ### Container Formats
 Containers are defined as sharing the same type if the following are exactly equal: